-What if my inverter isn't on your compatible list
+What if my Inverter is not on your Compatible List

-The process of getting a inverter signed-off as compatible is not trivial.
+The process of getting an inverter signed-off as compatible is not trivial.

 The key tasks involved to complete BMS integration are as follows: